MennaMagdie/ML-Session02/Session05/session5.md

    - In high dimensions, data points become increasingly sparse.
    - This makes it difficult to find reliable patterns or clusters.

-2. **Loss of Distance Meaningfulness**
-   - In low dimensions, "closeness" between points makes intuitive sense.
-   - In high dimensions, all points tend to become similarly distant from one another.
-   - This impacts algorithms that rely on distance metrics, such as k-NN or k-Means.

-3. **Exponential Data Requirement**
+2. **Exponential Growth in Computation**
-   - The volume of space grows exponentially with dimensions.
+   - The number of grid cells, parameters, or samples needed grows exponentially with the number of dimensions.
-   - To maintain a dense sampling of the space, exponentially more data is needed.

-4. **Overfitting Risk**
-   - More features increase model complexity.
-   - Models can fit the training data too well, failing to generalize to new data.
+   - More features → More data required to generalize well → Overfitting if insufficient samples.

+3. **Harder to Visualize**
+   - Human intuition and most plots work only in 2D or 3D.
+   - Understanding what’s happening in 50D space is nearly impossible without projection methods

+4. **Redundant or Irrelevant Features**
+   - High-dimensional datasets often contain irrelevant or noisy features, which confuse models.
+   - Feature selection or dimensionality reduction becomes necessary.
 ---

 ### Example: Distance Breakdown